codemonkey2k5/HomeAssistant-DesktopPlus/README.md

 1. **Close** the old program if it is running
    - Close the dashboard window, or end it from Task Manager if needed.
-2. **Optional but smart:** Copy your old file somewhere safe as a backup
+2. **Optional but a good idea:** Copy your old file somewhere safe as a backup
    - Example: copy `HAD-PLus.pyw` to a folder named `DesktopPlus-backup`.
 3. Download **version 2.0** the same way as **Install → Step 1** (new folder, extract the zip).
 4. Do **Install → Step 2** only if Python is not installed yet.